 Born and raised in Bermuda, Wayne met his future wife, Barb, at Philadelphia College of the Bible.
-They were married in 1978 and have five children: Stephen, Tim (Samantha), Heather (Chris), Jonathan, and Meghan (Zach) and four grandchildren.
+They were married in 1978 and have five children: Stephen, Tim (Samantha), Heather (Chris), Jonathan, and Meghan (Zach) and five grandchildren.
 As a family they enjoy sporting activities, games and reading.

 Wayne graduated from PCB in 1979 with a B.Sc. in Bible and Christian education.
 He completed his Master of Divinity degree at Grace Theological Seminary in 1983.
 Wayne served as pastor/teacher and Christian school administrator at Albion (NJ) Bible Church from 1982 to 1987; Calvary Bible Church, East Stroudsburg, PA, from 1988 to 1990; the Evangelical Church of Bermuda from 1990 to 1991; and Faith Evangelical Bible Church (NC) from 1991 to 1998.
 The Lowes moved to Cincinnati in August 1998 after Wayne was called to serve as senior pastor at FBC.